Bien vs. Bueno: Your Ultimate Guide to Understanding the Difference

 Bueno is the adjectival counterpart of the word bien, and as such, it behaves very differently.

-When it comes to its meanings, bueno also has its fair share of them.
-Although the first meaning you will see in the dictionary is “good,” it can also mean “tasty,” “useful,” “beneficial” and even “hello!”
+Although the first meaning for bueno you will see in the dictionary is “good,” it can also mean “tasty,” “useful,” “beneficial” and even “hello!”

 Their meaning is identical, but their position in the sentence is different.

-1. When a person or an animal is good (behaves well).
+1. When a person or an animal behaves well.

 Dame la patita. ¡Buen chico!
 (Give me your paw.
 Good boy!)